 Law Enforcement Training

 In addition to providing law enforcement with the investigative skills needed to respond to missing and sexually exploited children cases, NCMEC provides healthcare professionals training regarding the prevention of and response to infant abductions.
-Through December 2012 NCMEC has trained more than 300,000 law enforcement, criminal/juvenile justice and healthcare professionals.
+As of April 2015 NCMEC has trained more than 312,000 law enforcement, criminal/juvenile justice and healthcare professionals.

 This two day seminar familiarizes participants with issues related to missing children cases including sound policies and practices, technical assistance, training and available resources.